-Doug is a social media superstar, with 2.2 million followers on Instagram and 5.2 million likes on Facebook.
-So how does he do it?
+Doug is a canine superstar, with 3.5 million Instagram followers and 6.1 million likes on Facebook.
+So, how does he do it?
 (Or rather, how does his owner do it?)

-Well, Leslie Mosier, Doug's owner, sat down with CNBC to give fellow owners a few tips on how to make their dog's famous on social media.
-And we're here to share them with you!
+Leslie Mosier, Doug’s human, gave fellow pet owners a few tips on how to make their dogs famous on social media.
+Here’s what she had to say — along with a few other helpful pointers!

 1. Find out what’s unique about your dog

-We all know how unique our dogs are.
-They have different personalities, quirks, likes, and dislikes.
-Find out what is super special about your dog, and capitalize on it.
-Doug is a diva, Mosier told CNBC, so he was meant for this.
+Dogs have different personalities, quirks, likes, and dislikes, so discover what’s special about your pup and capitalize on it.
+Doug is a diva, Mosier told CNBC, so he was meant for the spotlight.

 3. Post consistently